 I’m in love with my immersion blender, is there anything it can’t do?.
-You better get steaming those skinny asparagus or poaching your runny eggs, — this amazing sauce is ready!
+You better get steaming those skinny asparagus or poaching your runny eggs, — this amazing 30 second Hollandaise sauce is going to be ready in no time!
 And the next time somebody tells you that to make real Hollandaise you have to drizzle clarified butter while you whisk egg yolks until your hand cramps, send them this way, I’ll set ’em straight.
 You can get the same unbelievably thick creamy result in a mason jar using your stick blender.

 The sauce is actually quite thick right from the jar.
 I thinned mine with more fresh lemon juice for spooning over my asparagus.

 Can I make Hollandaise sauce in my regular blender?

 Yes, you can, if you have a good high speed blender although you may need to double the recipe to make it work.
 You can also do this in a small Nutribullet.

 - When using an immersion blender, make sure you use the right size jar…the head of the immersion blender should just fit inside.
 This way the power of the blender is maximized.
 Don’t try to do this is a very large jar, or a bowl.
 A wide mouthes mason jar is perfect.